Spinney Hill Park, Leicester

 Work areas: audience development, consultation, intepretation

-We have been working with Leicester City Council on this historic neighbourhood park situated in an area of high deprivation just outside the city centre.
+We worked with Leicester City Council on this historic neighbourhood park situated in an area of high deprivation just outside the city centre.
 DBA Consulting were initially engaged to write an audience development plan to support a Parks for People HLF bid.
 We also prepared an interpretation and learning strategy for the park and a business plan for the park café.

 The audience development work involved extensive community consultation, working closely with the Friends of Spinney Hill Park and the Parks Officers to identify users and non-users and to explore community needs.
 A detailed community audit explored the area around the park at a micro-level, identifying areas and demographic segments which were under-represented in the visitor profile.
 This provided a clear starting point from which to plan future audience development activity.
 We also helped to develop the Friends Group and ensure they had the necessary skills to have a meaningful role in the project.

-The project has now been granted its funding (£2.5 million from the Parks for People fund) and we are working with Leicester City Council to develop the interpretation content.
+The project was granted its funding (£2.5 million from the Parks for People fund) and we worked with the council to develop the interpretation content.

 Heaton Park, Manchester